avramovic/JMBG/README.md

 # JMBG

-PHP class used to extract data from ex Yugoslavian unique citizen identification numbers.
+PHP class used to extract data from ex Yugoslavian unique master citizen numbers.

 ## Introduction

-JMBG (jedinstveni matični broj građana) or *unique citizen identification number* is a 13 characters long number assigned to all newborns in ex Yugoslavian countries.
+JMBG (jedinstveni matični broj građana) or *unique master citizen numbers* is a 13 characters long number assigned to all newborns in ex Yugoslavian countries.
 It seems random but it isn't.
 It holds following data:

 * date of birth
 * state of birth